moorepants/learn-multibody-dynamics/install.rst

 .. _Conda Forge: https://conda-forge.org/

-Open either the terminal (Linux/Mac) or the Anaconda command prompt (Windows) and type the following commands followed by the <enter> key to execute the commands.
+Open either the terminal (Linux/Mac) or the (Anaconda) command prompt (Windows) and type the following series of commands followed each by the <enter> key to execute the commands.

-This first command adds Conda Forge as a download source for software
+This first command adds Conda Forge as a download source for software packages:
-packages:

 .. code-block:: bash